Benicia Arsenal FC

 SECTION 2 – Inclusion

-It shall be the purpose of the League to develop, promote and administer a youth soccer program offering opportunities for participation regardless of race, creed, gender and/or ability.
+It shall be the purpose of the Club to develop, promote and administer a youth soccer program offering opportunities for participation regardless of race, creed, gender and/or ability.

 SECTION 3 – Mission Statement